 A total of 14,029 students are attending Carnegie Mellon.
 Of those, 6,589 students are enrolled in undergraduate programs.
 On the other hand, 7,440 students are enrolled in graduate programs.
 The College of Engineering has the most number of students.
 The School of Design has the least students.

 Up to 56% of Carnegie Mellon’s students live in housing affiliated to or owned or operated by the school.
 On the other hand, 44% of its students live off-campus.

 Carnegie Mellon does not have a medical school.
 However, it offers the Health Professions Program (HPP).
 It is ideal for students or alumni interested in pursuing health-related careers.
 Some of the careers HPP can help catapult include medicine, optometry, physical therapy and veterinary medicine.

 After completing their pre-med majors at Carnegie Mellon, many students transfer to the University of Pennsylvania, which is just 254 miles away, to take up medicine.
 The school was home to the very first medical school in the US.

-Just Before You Apply to Carnegie Mellon
+Should You Go to Carnegie Mellon

 Carnegie Mellon University (CMU) is a prestigious institution known for its strong academic programs and research opportunities.
 As a student, you can benefit from the university’s interdisciplinary approach to education, which creates a unique learning environment.

 While CMU offers a variety of majors, it is particularly renowned for its programs in: